The why of homeschool

 What follows are the seven most frequently asked questions about home education.
-Hopefully, the answers will explain the benefits of this educational endeavor and dispel common misperceptions.
+Hopefully, the answers will explain the benefits of this educational endeavour and dispel common misperceptions.

 Why homeschool?